 Trisia Wati, Indonesian Humanitarian Aid Worker & CAP Volunteer

 "As a teacher, I know that textbooks and lectures can only take a student so far.
 There is no substitute for hands-on knowledge, whether it be in a chemistry lab, a field trip or having a guest speaker come into the classroom and talk about his/her culture.
 Talking to young people and watching their interest in my story grow with each passing minute, renewed my hope in the future.
 Their determination to know more renewed my hope in humanity."

 CAP Quest in Chile

-United Planet is pleased to offer a new Quest in Chile that focuses on the Cultural Awareness Project.
-Volunteers assist English teachers at schools in Santiago, then spend the final week of their Quest giving several CAP presentations per day to Chilean students studying English at a technical college in Vina del Mar.
+United Planet is pleased to offer an optional Cultural Awareness component on our teaching Quest in Chile!
+Volunteers who opt to complete the CAP program assist English teachers at schools in Santiago, then spend the final week of their Quest giving several CAP presentations per day to Chilean students studying English at a technical college in Vina del Mar.
 It is a challenging project designed for people who enjoy public speaking and leading discussions.
 This Quest is a great opportunity to learn more about Chile and its culture, while also teaching Chilean students about your culture.
 Click here for more information.